57blocks/website-article/articles/Make Release Manageable With "Shipping As Small As Possible."/README.md

 ---
-title: "Shipping as small as possible"
+title: "Make Release Manageable With \"Shipping As Small As Possible.\""
 author: ["Yongzhi Yang / Back-End Engineer, Team Lead"]
 createTime: 2024-05-09
 tags: ["CI/CD", "Workflow"]
 thumb: "./thumb.png"
 thumb_h: "./thumb_h.png"
-intro: "Deploying large features can pose significant challenges, often requiring temporary service shutdowns and risking disruptions to dependent clients.
-However, adopting the practice of shipping as small as possible aligns with the principles of Continuous Integration and Continuous Deployment (CI/CD) and offers a solution.
-By breaking down large features into manageable components, organizations can mitigate issues, ensure smoother data management and migration, and minimize disruptions to dependent clients.
-This approach promotes an agile and iterative deployment process, enhancing stability and user experience."
+intro: "If you need to release complex features but want to align with the principles of Continuous Integration and Continuous Deployment (CI/CD), we outline here an approach that we use with our clients.
+By breaking down large features into manageable components, we have noticed that organizations can mitigate issues, ensure smoother data management and migration, and minimize disruptions to dependent clients.
+Further, this approach supports an Agile and iterative deployment process, enhancing stability and the user experience."
+previousSlugs: ["shipping-as-small-as-possible"]

 ---

 ## Abstract